Jinjer: History

 In 2017, Jinjer committed to two tours across Europe in support of Arch Enemy, followed by their first tour of North America, alongside Cradle of Filth, in 2018.
 The band also reissued their 2014 album, Cloud Factory, on Napalm Records in February 2018.
 In September of that year, Jinjer landed on the Billboard Next Big Sound chart.
 They released the five-track EP Micro in January 2019, followed by tours with Amorphis, Soilwork, and Nailed to Obscurity.

-Their next full-length album, Macro, was released in October 2019 and featured experiments in reggae and progressive rock.
+Their third full-length album, Macro, was released in October 2019 and featured experiments in reggae and progressive rock.
 Loudwire named it one of the fifty best metal albums of 2019.
 Jinjer was forced to cancel several tours, including their first in Latin America, due to the COVID-19 pandemic.
 They released the live album Alive in Melbourne in November 2020.
 They then returned to Kaska Record Studios in Kyiv in March 2021, and their fourth full-length album, Wallflowers, was released on 27 August.
 Loudwire ranked it among the best rock/metal albums of the year again, placing it at #21.

 In March 2022, it was reported that Jinjer had "paused" their career to focus on relief efforts in Ukraine after Russia invaded the country one month prior.
 In June 2022, Jinjer announced that they received permission from the Ukrainian Ministry of Culture to leave Ukraine and tour as ambassadors of the nation.

+In June 2024, Jinjer confirmed the completion of their fifth studio album and announced plans to debut new songs on their upcoming North American tour.
+The record, titled Duél, was released on 7 February 2025.

 Musical style and influences

 Jinjer have mentioned many influences for their music, including Guano Apes, Slayer, Death, Pantera, Anathema, Lamb of God, Gojira, and Twelve Foot Ninja.
-While explaining their influences, the band have noted other metal acts like Opeth, Karnivool, and Textures, in addition to groups across the spectrum of R&B, soul, funk, jazz, reggae, and hip-hop, such as Cypress Hill and House of Pain.
+While referencing their influences, the band have mentioned metal acts such as Opeth, Karnivool, and Textures, in addition to groups performing R&B, soul, funk, jazz, reggae, and hip-hop (Cypress Hill and House of Pain).